emilkloeden/pallets/About colors and schemes.md

 To add shade you should multiple each component by a fraction of its value (e.g. 1/4, 1/2 etc.)
 Thus if we start with yellow (255, 255, 0) (#FFFF00) and we multiply the R, G, and B, values by 0.25 we get (63, 63, 0) (after rounding) which is a darker shade of yellow than if we were to multiply the values by 0.8 (203, 203, 0).

 Another means of representing colors is Hue, Saturation, and Lightness (HSL), where Red is represented as (0, 100%, 100%).
-Adding shade here is done by reducing the L value alone.
+Adding shade here is done by reducing the lightness level alone.
+RGB(255, 0, 0) translates to HSL(0, 100%, 50%) and as such to add a little `shade` we could go with HSL(0, 100%, 40%) or to add `tint` HSL(0, 100%, 60%).

-Here's a quick and dirty script to paste into a browser console that demonstrates this
+Here's a quick and dirty script to paste into a browser console that demonstrates this (it overwrites the content of your page, so exercise caution):

 ```js
 function hslMe(n = 6, hue = 0) {